All Products

 Supported file formats

-The following table describes the common file formats that can be imported.
+The following table describes common supported file formats.

 Important